florenciopaucar/deep-reinforcement-learning/p2_continuous-control/README.md

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

+### Algorithm

+This application uses the Deep Deterministic policy to solve the problem.
+[DDPG](https://arxiv.org/pdf/1509.02971.pdf) adapts the ideas underlying the success of Deep Q-Learning to the continuous action domain.
+It is an actor-critic, model-free algorithm based on the deterministic policy gradient that can operate over continuous action spaces.
+This algorithm is able to find policies whose performance is competitive with those found by a planning algorithm with full access to the dynamics of the domain and its derivatives.

 ### Distributed Training

 For this project, we will provide you an Unity environment containing 20 identical agents, each with its own copy of the environment.